Canon SX70 vs Panasonic S5

 It is notable that the S5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX70 does not feature such an accessory-socket.

 Both the SX70 and the S5 are recent models that are part of the current product line-up.
 The SX70 replaced the earlier Canon SX60 , while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX70 and S5 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic S5 Manual.

 Review summary